AutoViML/featurewiz/README.md

     The mean target value for the observed feature value i.
     The mean target value (regardless of the feature value).

-**Return values**
+**Return values**<p>
+Output is always a tuple containing two objects.
+The objects in that tuple can vary:
+Let's call them out1 and out2.
+Depending on your input, out1 and out2 can be different.
+Here is how:
+    - 1. "features" and "train": It be a list (of selected features) and one dataframe (if you sent in train only)
+    - `features` and `train` are the best features in your model selected and the modified dataframe with new features engineered (if any)
-If you don't want any feature_engg, then featurewiz will return just one thing:
+    If you don't want any feature_engg, then featurewiz will return just your selected features and the dataframe.
-- `features`: the fewest number of features in your model to make it perform well
-- `dataframes`: Otherwise, Featurewiz can output either one dataframe or two depending on what you send inside as input.
+    - 2. "trainm" and "testm": It can be two dataframes when you send in both test and train.
+Here is how.
+    - `dataframes`: Supposed you sent in both train and test?
+In that case, you will receive two dataframes as output:
-    1. `trainm`: modified train dataframe is the dataframe that is modified with engineered and selected features from dataname.
+    - 1. `trainm`: modified train dataframe is the dataframe that is modified with engineered and selected features from dataname.
-    2. `testm`: modified test dataframe is the dataframe that is modified with engineered and selected features from test_data
+    - 2. `testm`: modified test dataframe is the dataframe that is modified with engineered and selected features from test_data

 ## Maintainers